Laboratory Centrifuges

 Refrigerator

 When a centrifuge spins at extremely high speeds, the friction with the surrounding air creates heat.
-The samples would get warm and that
+The samples would get warm and that would have negative influences on the samples.
+To avoid this, ultra-high speed centrifuges are refrigerated.

 The cooling unit is similar to the one from a refrigerator and is will not be further discussed here.